motorcycle-school

 6. Cost and Value

-While cost shouldn't be the only factor, it's important to consider:
+While price shouldn’t be the only factor, it’s important to understand what you’re paying for:

 7. Reviews and Reputation